Skip to content

 • GuttaCore or Thermafil obturator matching final shaping file size

-• GuttaCore oven (ThermaPrep or SybronEndo)
+• GuttaCore oven (ThermaPrep 2 or dedicated GuttaCore oven)

 • Sealer (thin coat)